CleverCloud/doc.clever-cloud.com/commons/clever-cloud-overview/hooks.md

 <div class="panel panel-warning">
   <div class="panel-heading">
-     <h4>Hooks are not deployed everywhere</h4>
+     <h4>Hooks are not available everywhere yet</h4>
   </div>
   <div class="panel-body">
-    Hooks are currently only available for Haskell applications
+    Hooks are currently only available for Haskell applications.
+In the meantime, you can continue to use the postDeploy hook.
   </div>
 </div>